BlueSideStrongSide/spotify_listening/Readme.md

-# Simple Spotify App To Learn More About 0auth
+# Simple Spotify App To Learn More About Oauth

 #https://developer.spotify.com/console/player/